qulacs/qulacs/README.md

 If your system supports AVX2 instructions, SIMD optimization is automatically enabled.
 If you want to enable GPU simulator, install qulacs through `qulacs-gpu` package or build from source.
 Note that `qulacs-gpu` includes a CPU simulator.
 You don't need to install both.

-Qulacs is tested on the following systems.

-- Ubuntu 16.04 / 18.04
-- MacOS X Sierra
-- Windows 10

 If you encounter some troubles, see [troubleshooting](http://qulacs.org/md_4__trouble_shooting.html).